alexeysas/sdc-advanced-lane-finding/writeup_template.md

 The perspective transform worked as expected as road lines are vertical and parallel.

-#### 4. Detect line pixels
+#### 4. Detect lines pixels

-After the perspective transform is applied to the image from the pipelibe above we are ready to find lines and curvature:
+After the perspective transform is applied to the image from the pipeline above we are ready to find lines and lines curvature:

 ![alt text][image12]

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+First we need to find starting points - for this purpose we buit historgram to find left and right peaks with maximum number of detected points:

+![alt text][image13]

+After that we can use found X coordinates as a starting points to search both lines.
+In the loop we are sliding windows centered in the found x coourdinates up.
+When we found enough line pixels inside the window we recentered sliding window based on the mean value of these pixels.

+The code to find line based on the bird-eye view image  can be found in the cells 50 of the [a IPython notebook](project.ipynb)

 ![alt text][image5]